nisha-stack44/CSE-443.3-Neural-Network-Assignment/CSE 443.3 - Neural Network Assignment/problem_set_01_logistic/README.md

 The images are taken from pediatric patients and are already arranged in a structured format, which makes them easy to use for training deep learning models.

+The dataset was loaded from the Kaggle environment, where it was already structured into training, validation, and testing folders.

 **Methodology

 ** Data Preparation